jks8787/intro-to-react-slides/readme.md

 ### what you need to know:

-* HTML and JavaScript understanding.
+* HTML and JavaScript understanding

 ### what you need to have:

 * laptop and charger

 * a free CodePen account

+* a free codesandbox account

 * a github account